The Velvet Gilet: A Casually Sartorial Layer

 At the turn of the 20th century, the gilet experienced a decline in formalwear as the silhouette of menswear continued to simplify.
 The rise of the lounge suit began to replace the need for layered formal attire.
 By the 1960s and 1970s, the gilet found a new life in casualwear, particularly in outdoor and country attire.
 Quilted gilets, otherwise known as 'bodywarmers' became popular in sporting contexts such as hunting or shooting.
 These outdoor gilets were typically made from water-resistant fabrics and filled with down or synthetic materials, adapting the original design for functional use in harsher climates.

 Unlike the modern waistcoat, which is more a decorative garment, our gilets are very much functional thanks to the warm cotton velvet fabric.
 These are also much longer than a traditional waistcoat, being of similar length to a standard jacket, and thus they function much like one, only without sleeves.
 We've been styling them with smart-casual shirts and tailored trousers to create relaxed yet sophisticated looks that are perfect for attending a smart lunch or evening function in.
 They are great for elevating your weekend looks too, especially during the warmer autumn days when you want to wear a lightweight overcoat.
 Come down to our Pall Mall flagship store and try one on yourself.
-You won't regret it.
+You'll never look back.

 Read more